 It’s no surprise that subscription box sales and customer acquisition have been slumping for a good portion of 2022 for many subscription box entrepreneurs.
-There was an epic sales uptick during the first two years of COVID when people were at home extensively.
+There was an epic sales uptick during the first two years of COVID when people were at home extensively and everyone was trying to figure out how to start a subscription box business.
 Tons of new customers came in during the last two full years.
 Some stayed (yay!) and some left then or are leaving now (yuck!).
 Unfortunately, most subscription boxes are considered a luxury and not a necessity.
 There are certainly exceptions such as medicinal, nutritional, and other subscriptions for items customers deem vital.
 However, this is the exception and not the norm.
 With inflation at a 40-year high, churn has been striking a lot of us sub owners harder than normal.
 Finally, we are also coming into the summer months which are also inherently slower than Q3 and Q4 sales.

 During this slower time it is a good idea to really take a look at your business on a holistic level and fine tune things.
 Here are the 5 Things Subscription Box Owners Should Be Doing Right Now

 It’s important to always have a pulse on your KPIs (key performance indicators), but it is often hard to focus on them in a meaningful way.
 With the slower shipping season upon many of us now is the time to dig deep.
 Let’s take a look at some of the metrics you should be evaluating closely.